ManuelePasini/slides-markdown/slides/digital_twins.md

 ## Log-Structured Merge Tree (LSM Tree)

 - Append only
-- Data is first written to an in-memory structure (MemTable)
-- Data is moved to disk in batches in form of SSTables, minimizing disk accesses.
+- Data is first written to an in-memory structure (MemTable), then moved to disk in batches in form of SSTables.

 ![Writing data in a LSM tree](https://github.com/ManuelePasini/slides-markdown/blob/master/slides/images/dt/influx_db/lsm_tree.png?raw=true)